What are hotel bidding sites?

 Hotel auctions can work in a number of ways.
 One of the most common is for your hotel to offer a specific deal, along with a recommended retail price, that travellers are then invited to bid on over a set period.
 All bids are blind, and the top bid (or the top five, 20 or 50 bids) win the package.

-How hotel bidding sites fit into your overall revenue management strategy
+How can hotel bidding sites fit into your overall revenue management strategy?

 Hotel bidding sites can be viewed as an effective filler or top-up tool for your reservation calendar.
 Every hotel, no matter its location and reputation, experiences peaks and troughs throughout the year.
 As an independent hotelier your job is to capitalise on the peaks and manage the troughs as best you can.
 Hotel bidding sites can help with the latter.

-By understanding the break-even point for each of your rooms, you can ensure that you always make money by only ever accepting bids or offering deals that sit above that figure.
+By understanding the break-even point for each of your rooms, you can ensure that you always make money by only ever setting opaque rates or offering deals that sit above that figure.
 And by using a channel manager, you can ensure that you don’t accept bids on rooms that guests will be willing to pay full price for.

 Make the most out of hotel bidding sites with Little Hotelier